wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshoothing-pdf.md

 4. Find the error describing the block rejection reason at the end of the record.

    Fixing fork is required in case of the following errors:
    i. `Block time 1589438183183 less than expected`.
-This error inderectly says that the miner has insufficient WAVES balance for mining. ii.`Attempt to transfer unavailable funds: Transaction application leads to negative waves balance` (and other errors containing `balance` word).
+This error indirectly says that the miner has insufficient WAVES balance for mining. ii.`Attempt to transfer unavailable funds: Transaction application leads to negative waves balance` (and other errors containing `balance` word).

 ### Fixing fork